The Pupil Premium is a government grant that targets extra money at pupils from disadvantaged backgrounds.

 What is the Pupil Premium Grant?

-premium is given to schools so that they can provide additional support for these pupils and ensure
+The Pupil Premium is a government grant that targets extra money at pupils from disadvantaged backgrounds.
+Research shows that these pupils generally underachieve compared to their peers.
+The premium is given to schools so that they can provide additional support for these pupils and ensure they reach their potential.

 How does the school use this money?